oils-for-unix/oils/doc/known-differences.md

 (mksh agrees with OSH, but zsh agrees with bash.)

-### Brackets should be escaped within character classes
+### Brackets should be escaped within Character Classes

 Don't use ambiguous syntax for a character class consisting of a single bracket character.